 1. Data quality

-The concept of “garbage in = garbage out” is highly relevant to due diligence.
+The concept of accurate data is highly relevant to due diligence.
 Low data quality is the number one obstacle to in-depth investigations:

 2. Time constraints